plausible/website/terms.md

 Technical support is provided by email.
 Email responses are provided on the reasonable effort basis without guaranteed response time.

-We as humans can access your data to help you with support requests you make and to maintain and safeguard Plausible Analytics to ensure the security of your data and the Service as a whole.
+We as humans can access your data to help you with support requests you make and to maintain and safeguard Plausible Analytics to ensure the security of your data and the service as a whole.

 We use third party vendors to provide the necessary hardware, storage, payment processing and related technology required to run the Services.
 You can see a list of [all subprocessors here](https://plausible.io/privacy).

-## You must not modify, adapt or hack the service.

-You must not modify another website so as to falsely imply that it is associated with Plausible Analytics.

-You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the service, use of the service, or access to the service without the express written permission by the company.

-We may, but have no obligation to, remove content and accounts that we determine in our sole discretion are unlawful or violates any party’s intellectual property or these Terms of Service.

-Verbal, physical, written or other abuse (including threats of abuse or retribution) of any service customer, company employee or officer may result in immediate account termination.

 ## Liability